0xBollo/Tutorials/Kotlin/Cheat Sheets/01 - Basics/05 - Arrays.md

     println(country)
 }
 ```
-Use the `indices` property to iterate over the range of valid indices of an array.
+Use the `indices` extension property to iterate over the range of valid indices of an array.
 ```kotlin
 for (i in countries.indices) {
     println(countries[i])